 My husband LOVES making pizza – he grills it in the summer, bakes it in the winter, and comes up with a new flavor combo each time.
 In this monthly “guest post,” I’m going to sit back, relax, and maybe take the occasional photo while Jeff makes me a pizza and tells you about it.

 Grilled pizza is one of life’s little pleasures because it can be equal parts gourmet (with toppings like prosciutto, buffalo mozzarella, zucchini, roasted cauliflower and garlic, etc.) and old world cooking (over an open flame).
 I cannot stress this enough: The key to grilled pizza is making sure to get some char on the dough, both sides, before adding toppings to ensure that the pizza will be both crunchy and cooked-through.
 With that being said, away we go . . .

 Step 1 – Gather Your Toppings & Preheat The Grill: The process goes pretty quickly once you get started, so it’s best to have all of your ingredients ready before you proceed.
-This pizza was something Lori called an Antipasto Pizza, but really, she just cleaned out the fridge and tried to use up bits and pieces of stuff we had around: San Marzano brand pizza sauce (it’s awesome), artichokes, 2 and only 2 kalamata olives, prosciutto, capers, fresh basil, red pepper flakes (accidentally not pictured, just pretend you see them up there), fresh mozzarella (sliced), and grated Parmesan cheese.
+This pizza was something Lori called an Antipasto Pizza, but really, she just cleaned out the fridge (also a good strategy for chicken pizza)and tried to use up bits and pieces of stuff we had around: San Marzano brand pizza sauce (it’s awesome), artichokes, 2 and only 2 kalamata olives, prosciutto, capers, fresh basil, red pepper flakes (accidentally not pictured, just pretend you see them up there), fresh mozzarella (sliced), and grated Parmesan cheese.